united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 ## Tag Browser

-Returning to the Management Console, you'll find the output data displayed within the **Tag Browser**, which offers a user-friendly tree structure for browsing the topic hierarchy we defined in previous steps.
+Returning to the Management Console, you'll find the output data displayed within the **Tag Browser**, which offers a user-friendly tree structure for browsing the tag hierarchy we defined in previous steps.

 ![Tag Browser](/images/getstarted/dataAcquisitionManipulation/tagBrowserTemperature.png?width=80%)